Key Takeaways

 Security breaches extend far beyond immediate technical problems.
 Organizations face:

-Competitive disadvantage: Security incidents can erode customer trust and provide competitors with market opportunities
+Competitive disadvantage: Security incidents can erode customer trust and hand competitors a market opportunity.

 Effective security requires a multi-layered approach that addresses technical, human, and process elements: